amiitt001/SkillSphere/README.md

 Start the backend server (from the backend folder): npm start

-Start the frontend development server (from the frontend folder): npm run dev
+Start the frontend server (from the frontend folder): npm run dev

-The application will be available at http://localhost:3000.
+The application will then be available at http://localhost:3000.

 ☁️ Deployment
 The application is designed for a full cloud deployment on Google Cloud Platform.

 Backend (Cloud Run): The backend is containerized using Docker and deployed as a serverless service on Cloud Run.
-The deployment is configured to run with a dedicated service account that has Vertex AI User permissions.
-The service is also configured with a minimum of 1 instance to prevent cold starts.
+It is configured to run with a dedicated service account and has a minimum of 1 instance to prevent cold starts.

 Frontend (Firebase Hosting): The frontend is a static Next.js application deployed to Firebase Hosting, which provides a global CDN for fast delivery.